Overview

 Parquet files on S3 / GCS / ABS

-If you choose this option, a metastore such as Glue Data Catalog is recommended.
+If you choose this option, a metastore such as is recommended.

 When storing your predictions, it's highly recommended to adopt a standardized directory structure (or SQL table structure) across all of your organization's models.